-This is an endangered spotted turtle (Clemmys guttata) that would have hatched around August or September of last year, meaning it is now about 8 months old.
+This is an endangered spotted turtle (Clemmys guttata) that is about 8 months old.
 It is estimated that only 1 in 100 turtle hatchlings will make it to adulthood, so every turtle matters!

 Turtles are ectotherms.
 This means that that they need to use outside temperatures to regulate their own body temperatures.
 This is why you see turtles basking on sunny days.

 Algoma district is home to many reptiles and amphibians that are not turtles.
 This is a mudpuppy (Necturus maculosus), an aquatic salamander.
 They are primarily nocturnal, so during the day when they are not active they can usually be found hiding under rocks.

 Bruce Power is taking environmental initiative that help turtles.
 Electric cars are a great way to lessen our impacts on the environment that have contributed to declines in animal population.
 Moving turtles across the road also reduces mortality!